GearHost/Docs/docs/how-to-configure-dns.md

-# How to configure DNS records
+# How To Configure DNS Records
 In order for the DNS zone to work in your portal.
 Be sure your domain is pointed to the following name servers:

 `ns1.gear.host`